viernes, 16 de diciembre de 1988

 (Pintura del artista japonés Arata Yokoyama)

-That is: this feeling has enchanted me
+This feeling has enchanted me,

-and my words want to draw you
+and my words long to draw you

-in a fantastic field, kiss you
+in a fantastic field, to kiss you,

-and get my food from your lips.
+and take my nourishment from your lips.

-I close my eyes; as much as I try
+I close my eyes; though I try,

-my pain is confused with the wind.
+my sorrow is carried away by the wind.

-that my hands want to meet you
+that my hands desire to know you,

-from the fertile skin of your belly
+from the fertile skin of your body

-to the tip of your fine eyebrows,
+to the tip of your delicate brows,

-Let my heart enter yours in yours.
+Let my heart enter into yours.

 miércoles, 20 de julio de 1988